 Signature Dishes –

-Sauteed Steak Of “A” Foie Gras – It can be a little controversial but Foie Gras this good is melt irresistible.
+Sauteed Steak Of “A” Foie Gras – It can be a little controversial but Foie Gras this good is irresistible.

 Roasted Maine Lobster – A deconstructed lobster served with Flying Fish Caviar!